vanpupi/vanpupi.github.io/Labs/C-about-the-workshop/content.md

     	- Provided by the instructor for instructor-led workshops
     	- A HOL version is being created to run stand-alone without instructor
 - Access to a laptop or a desktop

+## Disclaimer ##
+The following is intended to outline our general product direction.
+It is intended for information purposes only, and may not be incorporated into any contract.
+It is not a commitment to deliver any material, code, or functionality, and should not be relied upon in making purchasing decisions.
+The development, release, and timing of any features or functionality described for Oracle’s products remains at the sole discretion of Oracle.

 ## Access the labs